 Having electrolyte tablets and packets will make a huge difference in keeping you hydrated.
-During the heat of the day when you need a break, don’t be afraid to tell your guide that you’d like to sit down for a few minutes in the shade.
-Another way to cool off is to lay in the water for a minute or two – even though the water is warm, it will drop your core temperature and it can feel like you pushed the “reset” button.
+During the heat of the day, when you need a break, don’t be afraid to tell your guide that you’d like to sit down for a few minutes in the shade.
+Another way to cool off is to lay in the water for a minute or two – even though the water is warm, it will drop your core temperature, and it can feel like you pushed the “reset” button.

 While the jungles are usually hot, it’s not always the case.
 On my last trip to Bolivia, we had high temperatures in the 90’s for the majority of the week, but for the last two days, we didn’t see the temperature rise over 65 degrees.
-While this doesn’t sound terribly cold, with the high humidity, it sure feels cold and I was glad I brought a jacket.
+While this doesn’t sound terribly cold, with the high humidity, it sure feels cold, and I was glad I brought a jacket.

 4. Tights are better than pants

 There’s a reason all the guides wear tights every day as opposed to lightweight pants – they are better.
-While performance fishing pants are lightweight and comfortable, when wet, they do hold water and they create drag and resistance when walking through the water.
+While performance fishing pants are lightweight and comfortable, when wet, they do hold water, and they create drag and resistance when walking through the water.
 Tights are lightweight, hold almost no water, and will have you wading through the water with comfort, stealth, and efficiency.

 5. This trip is physically demanding

-While we always make sure to point this out, I would say that 80% of travelers get back from the trip and tell me that it was more physically challenging than they expected.
+While we always make sure to point this out, I would say that 80% of travelers return from the trip and tell me that it was more physically challenging than expected.
 More than 90% of the fishing is done while wading – this means you are constantly climbing in and out of the dug-out canoes, walking long gravel bars, scrambling over boulders, and fording the river.